STRIKE AVOIDANCE – HOW TO DEVELOP AN EFFECTIVE STRIKE AVOIDANCE STRATEGY

-The threat of conflict which Halton Cheadle refers to above is not conflict of a violent kind but rather the threat of a peaceful withholding of labour to force an employer to meet a demand and, if good faith negotiation fails, then the use of peaceful strike action to assist in resolving a dispute.
+The threat of conflict which Halton Cheadle refers to above is not a conflict of a violent kind but rather the threat of a peaceful withholding of labour to force an employer to meet demand and, if good faith negotiation fails, then the use of peaceful strike action to assist in resolving a dispute.
 Whatever the political merits might be of a violent class war by workers against employers that kind of conflict is not what The Constitution and the Labour Relations Act intends to protect.

-In conventional employment law the right to strike is conditional upon the strike being preceded by good faith bargaining and on the strike being non-violent in nature.
+In conventional employment law, the right to strike is conditional upon the strike being preceded by good faith bargaining and on the strike being non-violent in nature.
 In South Africa, not everything that is done in contemplation of, or in furtherance of a protected strike is sanctioned by our law.
-The Labour Relations Act expressly excludes from protection acts that constitute an offence and it only protects pickets that are for the purposes of peaceful demonstration in support of a strike.
+The Labour Relations Act expressly excludes from protection acts that constitute an offence and it only protects pickets that are for the purposes of a peaceful demonstration in support of a strike.
 Unfortunately, unlike in other countries, the Act does not go further and impose a duty to negotiate in good faith and to act democratically nor, as in those countries does it expressly provide for a strike to be declared unprotected if it is accompanied by high levels of violence.

-There is much in conventional labour law from which South Africa could learn about how to encourage good faith bargaining and discourage violent strike action.
-As we have seen, the criminal justice system is often unable to curb strike related violence and until the Labour Relations Act is amended and the criminal justice system improved, an employer who wants to maintain industrial peace in the face of an incorrigible adversarial union, will have to develop its own strategies to counter bad faith negotiation and to curb strike related violence.
+There is much in conventional labour law from which South Africa could learn about how to encourage good-faith bargaining and discourage violent strike action.
+As we have seen, the criminal justice system is often unable to curb strike-related violence and until the Labour Relations Act is amended and the criminal justice system improved, an employer who wants to maintain industrial peace in the face of an incorrigible adversarial union, will have to develop its own strategies to counter bad faith negotiation and to curb strike-related violence.